Prakul111/Movie-Db-App/README.md

 Special thanks to The Movie Database (TMDB) for providing an extensive database of movies and TV shows and their API for developers to build applications like this.

----

-Feel free to customize this README according to your needs or preferences!